loucerac/drexml/README.md

 [![DOI](https://zenodo.org/badge/362395439.svg)](https://zenodo.org/badge/latestdoi/362395439)

-# Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning
+# Drug REpurposing using and eXplainable Machine Learning and Mechanistic Models of signal transduction

-Repository for the `drexml` python package: (DRExM³L) Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning
+Repository for the `drexml` python package: (DRExM³L) Drug REpurposing using and eXplainable Machine Learning and Mechanistic Models of signal transduction

 ## Setup